From Burn Rate to Breakthrough — Pholus Saves a Mobile Gaming App’s Marketing Strategy, Then Walks Away

 We fixed the numbers.
 Then we walked away—because culture still counts.

-This case study shows how Pholus helped a Latin American mobile gaming startup reduce their cost-per-install from $1.83 to $0.14, increase deposit conversion by 15%, and restore investor confidence—all in under 30 days.
+This case study shows how Pholus helped a mobile gaming startup reduce their cost-per-install from $1.83 to $0.14, increase deposit conversion by 15%, and restore investor confidence—all in under 30 days.
 But when deeper governance issues surfaced, we declined a long-term role.
 The project was saved.
 The partnership wasn’t.

 If you’re losing money on acquisition but don’t know where the real leak is—or if you’ve fixed the funnel but still feel something is structurally off—this case study may show you what to tackle first.